shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

 * Now the illustrations fit correctly in the next html page.
 Then just click the browswer back button.
 * Completed html pages for the top six images.
 So if a user clicks the image they can enlarge.
 * Now images 1-9 can be enlargedski's & you can go backski's
+* Now images 1-12 have there own webpage & you can then go back.